ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Preconditions:

-* A typical BPI Storage e.g. the open-source [PostgreSQL](https://www.postgresql.org/) data base deployed in a BPI test environment with a BPI client and a BPI server
+* A BPI Storage e.g. the open-source [PostgreSQL](https://www.postgresql.org/) data base deployed in a BPI test environment with a BPI client and a BPI server
 * An authemtication service to be used with the BPI Storage such as [[OAuth-2.0](#oauth-20)] between client and server.

 Test steps: